Jayrr-Dev/react-birthday-card/README.md

 ## 📝 Contact

-If you have any questions or want to reach out to the maintainer, please create an issue in the repository or contact via email at your-email@example.com.
+If you have any questions or want to reach out to the maintainer, please create an issue in the repository or contact via email at jayrrdev@gmail.com

----

-Made with ❤️ for someone special